-Annex VIII, section 8.4.2, column 2 sets out that an in vitro cytogenicity study does not need to be conducted if adequate data from an in vivo cytogenicity test is available.
+Annex VIII, section 8.4.2, column 2 sets out that an in vitro cytogenicity study does not need to be conducted if adequate data from an in vivo cytogenicity test are available.

-While you have not provided data from an in vivo cytogenicity test with the Substance, you have provided the following in vivo information on analogue substances in support of your adaptation for this endpoint.
-We understand that you rely on Annex XI, Section 1.2. (weight-
+While you have not provided data from an in vivo cytogenicity test with the Substance, you have provided in vivo information on analogue substances in support of your adaptation for this endpoint.
+We understand that you rely on Annex XI, Section 1.2. (weight-of-evidence) and Annex XI, Section 1.5. (read-across) of REACH to replace the in vivo cytogenicity test required to benefit from the adaptation under Annex VIII, section 8.4.2, column 2.
+You provided the following: